rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name    Type     Value            Comment
    ======  =======  ===============  =============================================================================================
-   r       string   [id]             ID of the priority request t       string   [timestamp]      Timestamp.
-When the priority last changed state. |br|
+   r       string   [id]             ID of the priority request t       string   [timestamp]      Timestamp, indicating when the priority last changed state. |br|
                                      Format according to W3C XML dateTime with a resolution of 3 decimal places. |br|
                                      All time stamps in UTC.
 E.g. 2009-10-02T14:34:34.341Z s       string   -received |br|   received: A new priority request was received but has not yet been processed |br|